Keyboard shortcuts

 PLONK’s central innovation is reducing all copy constraints to a single polynomial identity via a permutation argument, building on techniques from Bayer and Groth (Eurocrypt 2012).

-From Gates to Cycles: The Conceptual Shift
+From Gates to Cycles

 Before diving into the mechanism, understand the key mental shift.
 So far, we’ve thought of circuits as gates: local computational units that take inputs and produce outputs.
 Copy constraints seem like connections between gates: wire $c_1$ connects to wire $a_2$.